Blahkaey/Bazzite-Kodi-SteamOS/README.md

 # Bazzite-Kodi-SteamOS

-A custom Bazzite OS image that integrates Kodi with Steam UI, allowing instant switching between entertainment and gaming experiences.
+A custom Bazzite OS image that seamlessly integrates Kodi with Steam's Gaming Mode.
+Features the KodiLauncher DeckyLoader plugin which adds a dedicated Kodi button to Steam's main navigation menu, enabling users to instantly switch between Kodi and Steam's gaming UI.

 **IMPORTANT: This is a modified distribution of Kodi™ Media Center.
 It is NOT endorsed by, affiliated with, or a product of the XBMC Foundation.
 Kodi® is a registered trademark of the XBMC Foundation.**